spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 In Vancouver, bureaucracy and regulations add [$644,000](https://www.vancouverobserver.com/2024/03/20/vancouver-housing-costs-explained/) (50% of total cost) to a new home, while taxes and fees make up 31% of the price—making housing drastically more expensive.

 #### **Rising Poverty**
-Approximately 1 out of 4, ([25% of Canadians](https://www150.statcan.gc.ca/n1/pub/75-006-x/2021001/article/00002-eng.htm)) live below the poverty line, a figure much higher than previous estimates.
+Approximately 1 out of 4, ([25% of Canadians](https://www150.statcan.gc.ca/n1/pub/75-006-x/2021001/article/00002-eng.htm)) live below the poverty line, a figure much higher than previous estimates of 8%.

 #### **Suicide Rate**
 Suicide deaths in Canada [increased by 8.6%](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1310039201) since Liberal leadership, reaching [4,850 cases in just 2022](https://www.suicideinfo.ca/resource/suicide-stats-canada-provinces/)—the highest on record—with men accounting for nearly 75% of all suicides.